You are now in the main content area

 Research focus while a CERC Scholar

-While visiting CERC Migraiton, Maruja will be part of a Scholars of Excellence Workshop on October 22, “How she thinks: Re-centring academic leadership in migration studies.”
-Her contribution will draw on her work on migration knowledge production in Asia, which she has been working on in collaboration with Nicole Piper and Parvati Raghuram.
+While visiting CERC Migration, Maruja will be part of a Scholars of Excellence Workshop on October 22, “How she thinks: Re-centring academic leadership in migration studies.”
+Her contribution will draw on her work on migration knowledge production in Asia, which she has been working on in collaboration with Nicola Piper and Parvati Raghuram.
 Maruja will also aim to undertake fruitful exchanges on migration issues that link Asia and Canada with researchers at CERC Migration and other universities in Canada.

 Career achievements